yce6db/spsatuva.github.io/_pages/resources/courses.md

          data-parent="#wrapper-2630">

 <p>
-This is an introductory lab course where students first become familiar with running experiments related to the topics covered in physics:1710 & 1720.
-The course focus on quantification, computation, and data analysis with selected experiments in mechanics, heat, electricity & magnetism, and optics.
+This is an introductory lab course where students first become familiar with running experiments related to the topics covered in PHYS 1710 & 1720.
+The course focuses on quantification, computation, and data analysis with selected experiments in mechanics, heat, electricity & magnetism, and optics.
 <br>
 <br>
  One lecture hour and four laboratory hours per week.